gldias/extensions/ROS/ROS.md

-# **Robot Operating System Extension**
+# **Robot Operating System Extension Concept**

 For help on how to use an App Inventor extension, please see this [extensions guide](http://ai2.appinventor.mit.edu/reference/other/extensions.html).

-## Download
+## Notes
-You can download the Robot Operating System extension *here*.
+This documentatin is for an exntension that is currently a work in progress and not available for download at this time.

 ## Description
-This extension allows users to interact with a Robot Operating System (ROS) node.
+This extension will allow users to interact with a Robot Operating System (ROS) node.
 To start, this extension will allow the user to move a robot using the `twist` message.

-## Properties

-## Events

-## Functions
+## Functions Concept
 ![Connect to master URI](ROSBlocks/ConnectToMasterURI.png)

 Connects the application to the ROS master node at the `URI` address.